carriegale2710/employee-creator/project-brief.md

   - [x] MySQL is reccomended
 - Implementing an API logging strategy.
   - [x] Log2j **highly** reccomended
-- [/] Implementing error handling strategy.
+- [x] Implementing error handling strategy.
 - At least 3 endpoints are required:
   - [x] To create an employee
   - [x] To get a list of existing employees